louiswilbrink/learning-rust/rust-notes.md

 - The names of **lifetime parameters** start with an apostrophe, are all lowercase, and usually very short, just like generic types.
 They are added between the `&` and parameter type.
 - Using **lifetime parameters** also requires declaring that a lifetime is being used in the function *itself*, similar to how generic types are declared.
 - **Lifetime annotations** help describe the relationship of lifetimes in a function, allowing the **borrow checker** to know definitively that a reference will remain valid during run time.
-- **Lifetime annotations** relate referenced parameter lifetimes to one another, so that assumptions are not needed.
+- **Lifetime annotations** relate reference parameter lifetimes to one another, so that assumptions are not needed.
 - Having functions contain the lifetime contract helps the Rust compiler recognize and enforce the constraints with less inferencing or assumptions.
-- Many of the Rust-only rules (ownership, lifetimes) are aimed at corralling problems into narrow sites in the code, *particularly* in function signatures.
+- Many of the Rust-only rules (ownership, lifetimes) are aimed at corralling problems into narrow sites in the code, commonly in function signatures.
-- **Lifetime annotations** can tell the compiler things like, "Hey the lifetime of the return reference will be at least as long as the smaller of the two reference parameter lifetimes."
+- **Lifetime annotations** can tell the compiler things like, "Hey the lifetime of the return reference will be at least as long as the smaller of the two *reference parameter* lifetimes."
 Knowing this, the **borrow checker** can tell if a borrowed value does not live long enough.
-- When a function has references as the input parameters *and* return type, then **lifetimes** ensure that valid data makes it into and out of the function without downstream side effects.
+- When a function has references as the input parameters *and* return type, then **lifetimes** ensure that valid data makes it into *and out of* the function without downstream side effects.
 - **Lifetime syntax** is all about connecting the lifetimes of parameters and return values of a function.
 - You can have **lifetime annotations** in **structs**.
-- Using **lifetime annotations** in **structs** tells the compiler that the instance can't outlive the reference it holds in one of it's fields.
+- Using **lifetime annotations** in **structs** tells the compiler that the instance can't outlive a reference held in one of it's fields.
-- **Lifetimes** ensure that references to data are not
+- The **borrow checker** didn't *always* infer reference lifetimes; it required lifetime annotation on *every reference*.
+But later versions of Rust added common-sense inferencing (called **lifetime ellision rules**), so only truly ambiguous cases require *explicit* lifetime annotations.
+- In the background, the compiler will add lifetime annotations according to the **3 lifetime elision rules**.
+If after applying the rules the compiler still can't figure out what the return type's lifetime is, the programmer will need to explicitly add lifetime annotations.
+- Lifetimes on parameters are called **input lifetimes** and lifetimes on return values are called **output lifetimes**.
+- A reference that can live for the *entire duration* of the programs is called the **static lifetime**.
+- **Generics**, **trait bounds**, and **lifetimes** all work together to make function calls safe and flexible.
+- Being **type bound** means that only specific types can be used as input parameters.
+Being **trait bound** means *any type* that implements those traits or behaviors.